PanicStation.org

 What can wait

-• You do not need to explain anything “right now” to be polite or cooperative.
+• You do not need to explain the incident today to be polite or cooperative.

-• You do not need to decide today whether to make a complaint, pursue compensation, or “set the record straight.”
+• You do not need to decide today whether to complain, seek compensation, challenge the seizure, or “set the record straight.”

 Important reassurance